e-nableitalia/board-prototypes/README.md

-# enable-it board prototypes - Second iteration
+# enable-it Board Prototypes - Second iteration

 **This project is part of e-Nable.it Bionic Platform**